ohong/whenx/README.md

 The Semantic Web has long intrigued me.
 The idea of transforming the web into a comprehensible database accessible to artificial intelligence became a foundation for my continued exploration.
 The notion of creating a smart alert system, a digital sentinel standing guard over the information chaos of the internet, was an application that continuously sparked my curiosity.
 Imagine a robot that ceaselessly trawls the vast ocean of the web, alerting you to the occurrence of a specific event, say, the release of a new book.
 This is a dream I have been chasing for years.

 The emergence of autonomous agents like AutoGPT and BabyAGI piqued my interest.
 These systems represented a promising new direction for AI technology.
 I decided to experiment with these tools, with the aspiration of realizing my dream of a smart alert system.
 My excitement, however, was quickly tempered.
 These systems, while advanced, operate with a focus on a goal and its subsequent division into steps.
 This is a far cry from the continuous, vigilant monitoring system I envisioned.
 Much to my disappointment, I found their architecture ill-suited for such a task.
-You can make it work some times but not reliably.
+You can make it work sometimes but not reliably.

 The shortcomings of existing models lit a spark to build something new.
 I decided to create my own system, a system of event-driven autonomous agents.
 I call it WhenX.

-### **This a early experimental project with many bugs!
+### **This is an early experimental project with many bugs!
 I am still working on it.**

 # Architecture